makma/fingerprintjs.com/content/blog/how-to-prevent-card-testing-without-destroying-your-payment-conversions.md

 tags:
   - fingerprinting
 ---
-Nothing is worse than becoming a victim of fraudulent acts.
-Imagine your online business is suddenly getting tons of new small purchases, which would usually be cause for celebration.
-But as soon as you check each activity, you notice many of these purchases are being declined by the payment processor, and disputes for unauthorized purchases start rolling in.
+Imagine your online business is suddenly getting tons of new small purchases.
+As soon as you check each activity, you notice many of these purchases are being declined by the payment processor, and disputes for unauthorized purchases start rolling in.
 Investigating further, you realize it’s all a sham.

-You might try to stay optimistic these fake purchases will eventually stop, or you may manually block IP addresses associated with the attackers.
-No matter your next step, you stand to lose money from chargeback and authorization fees and possibly face blacklisting from your payment provider in the future.
+You might try to stay optimistic that these fake purchases will eventually stop, or you may manually block IP addresses associated with the attackers.
+No matter your next step, you stand to lose money from chargeback and authorization fees and possibly face blacklisting from your payment provider.
 This nightmare of a scenario isn’t even uncommon, as many unlucky businesses fall prey to these incidents.

 If this has happened to your website, you may have fallen victim to credit card testing fraud.

-##What Is Card Testing?
+## What Is Card Testing?

 When cybercriminals get their hands on a stolen credit card number, often through purchasing lists of cards on the dark web, the first thing they will do is check if the information they have is valid or not.
 To do this, they will make small purchases on an unsuspecting merchant’s website.
 If the transaction goes through, the cybercriminal will know that they can make another large purchase using the same card.

-##Card Testing and Microtransactions
+## Card Testing and Microtransactions

 Card testing fraud can happen to any website offering online purchases.
 However, the practice is a primary concern for companies that have small transaction sizes or microtransactions.
 There are two main reasons why card testing is a problem for these types of businesses: